Central Cascades Wilderness Permit - Day Use

 Select a date to see a list of times

-Day use permits are required for day use at 19 trailheads that access Mt.
-Jefferson, Mt.
-Washington and Three Sisters wilderness areas starting June 15th through October 15th.
+Day use permits are required at this trailhead from June 15th through October 15th.

 Day use permits are only valid for entry on the date and trailhead listed on the permit.